catherineourique/dst-mod-loot-pump/README.md

 ---

 **Author:** [Catherine Ourique](https://www.linkedin.com/in/catherineourique)
-Also contributed by: Catherine, AKOFI
+Also contributed by: Catherine Rocha, AKOFI